 In my former life as a career-centered woman, I took several different types of personality profiling.
-It has been determined repeatedly that I am a Type A, Red, Driver, Tiger, whatever you choose to call it.
-My secondary is the Creative or Blue.
-The other two in the scheme of things, don’t even make it on my personality profile.
+It has been determined repeatedly that I am a Type A, Red, Driver, Tiger, or whatever you choose to call it.
+My secondary is Creative or Blue.
+In the scheme of things, the other two don’t even make it on my personality profile.

 Carol Tuttle has created a profiling system for women to discover their beauty in her book Dressing Your Truth: Discover Your Personal Beauty Profile.
 I have read the book and while I found it interesting, I don’t necessarily believe everything written.

 Rather than take the labels of personality profiling, Tuttle creates a profile based on our movement, doodles, gifts and talents, personality traits, physical features, body language and behavioral tendencies.